-Chapter 2 provides a summary of the main components of proposed new Rules 9-14 and 6-5 and amendments to Rules 8-18 and 11-10.
+Chapter 2 provides a summary of the main components of proposed new Rule 6-5 and amendments to Rules 8-18 and 11-10.
 A summary of the expected methods of compliance is provided below.

-- New Proposed Rule 9-14: Petroleum Coke Calcining: The Air District expects that the Phillips 66 Carbon Plant will upgrade its current dry sorbent injection system to meet the proposed new regulatory SO2 limits as that would be the most cost-effective control method of compliance. - New Proposed Rule 6-5: Fluidized Catalytic Cracking Unit: It is expected that the affected FCCUs can comply with the emission limits from the associated ESPs by using significantly lower ammonia injection rates.
+- New Proposed Rule 6-5: Fluidized Catalytic Cracking Unit: It is expected that the affected FCCUs can comply with the emission limits from the associated ESPs by using significantly lower ammonia emission rates.
 It is expected that the refineries that use ammonia or urea injection will be able to meet the proposed limits by optimizing injection locations and rates. - Proposed Amendments To Rule 8-18: Equipment Leaks: Compliance with the amendments to Rule 8-18 is expected to be through improved and more stringent leak detection and repair (LDAR) programs that will require monitoring of additional components, more frequent monitoring of some components, and potentially more repair of components.
-The amendments to Rule 8-18 is not expected to require installation of any additional air pollution control equipment.

-• Proposed Amendments To Rule 11-10: Toxic And ROG Emissions From Cooling Towers: Compliance with the amendments to Rule 11-10 is expected to be through improved and more stringent monitoring and more frequent repair of VOC leaks in the cooling towers.
+The amendments to Rule 8-18 is not expected to require installation of any additional air pollution control equipment. - Proposed Amendments To Rule 11-10: Toxic And ROG Emissions From Cooling Towers: Compliance with the amendments to Rule 11-10 is expected to be through improved and more stringent monitoring and more frequent repair of VOC leaks in the cooling towers.
 Amendments to Rule 11-10 are not expected to require installation of any additional air pollution control equipment.